 - To cancel or amend your journey please complete the online refund application form HERE

-- Note that for Advance tickets, only times and dates may be amended before the original journey but not the origin or destination.
+- Note that for Advance tickets, only the times and dates may be amended before the original journey, but not the origin or destination.
 The amendment process is by re-booking your journey and claiming a refund on the originals.
 We cannot change your ticket for you.
-All amendments/rebooking for ADVANCE (non-refundable) type tickets must be made before the original departure date/time.
-After that time the ticket has no value and a refund will no longer be applicable.
-The departure date/time and ticket type (advance or flexible) can be different, but you must claim for the refund before the original ticket's departure time
+All amendments or rebooking for ADVANCE (non-refundable) type tickets must be completed before the original departure date and time.
+After this point, the ticket holds no value, and a refund will no longer be possible.
+While the departure date, time, and ticket type (advance or flexible) can differ, the origin, destination, and train company or route must remain the same.
+Remember that you must apply for the refund before the original ticket's departure time.

 - If your booking has been used as a replacement to refund a previous journey, then the replacement journey will become non-refundable but amendable.